unahouExosite/docs/murano/scripting/README.md

 ---

-## Modules
+# Modules

-Murano recommend the use of re-usable block of Lua code.
-For this purpose you can defined Lua modules from the [module folder](https://github.com/exosite/home-automation-example/tree/master/modules) of your project.
+Murano recommends the use of a reusable block of Lua code.
+For this purpose, you can define Lua modules from the [module folder](https://github.com/exosite/home-automation-example/tree/master/modules) of your project.

-Murano modules diverges from standard Lua modules as they are automatically added to the solution script and don't need to be manually included in other scripts.
+Murano modules diverge from standard Lua modules as they are automatically added to the solution script and do not need to be manually included in other scripts.

-### To keep in mind about Modules
+## To Keep in Mind About Modules

-* **Naming:** To avoid confusion with Murano services use a lower-case first letter
+* **Naming:** To avoid confusion with Murano services, use a lowercase first letter.
-* **Context isolation:** Murano modules do not have a specific context isolation from other Modules of the solution and the _local_ keyword is highly recommended for every function and variable definitions to avoid potential overlapping issue.
-As best practice, wrap your module in an object named after your module name.
+* **Context isolation:** Murano modules do not have a specific context isolation from other Modules of the solution, and the _local_ keyword is highly recommended for every function and variable definitions to avoid potential overlapping issue.
+As a best practice, wrap your module in an object named after your module name.
-* **Loading order:** currently loading order between modules is not insure and cross Modules reference is to be avoided.
+* **Loading order:** currently loading order between modules is not ensured and cross-Modules reference is to be avoided.

 ### Example